zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 VQE
 ---

-For most scenarios, the easiest way to use VQE with orquestra is via means of the :class:`orquestra.opt.algorithms.vqe.VQE` class.
+For most scenarios, the easiest way to use VQE with orquestra is via means of the :class:`VQE <orquestra.vqa.algorithms.VQE>` class.
 Instances of this class group together several different objects needed for running VQE, and expose convenience methods for finding optimal params and constructing cost functions.
-The :class:`VQE` class also contains a convenience :meth:`orquestra.opt.algorithms.vqe.VQE.default` method which simplifies creation of its instances even further.
+The :class:`VQE <orquestra.vqa.algorithms.VQE>` class also contains a convenience :meth:`default <orquestra.vqa.algorithms.VQE.default>` method which simplifies creation of its instances even further.
 Since the :meth:`default` method covers most of the use cases, we'll start by describing its arguments:

-- :code:`hamiltonian`: a Hamiltonian of the problem given in :class:`orquestra.quantum.operators.PauliRepresentation`.
+- :code:`hamiltonian`: a Hamiltonian of the problem given in :class:`PauliRepresentation <orquestra.quantum.operators.PauliRepresentation>`.
 - :code:`ansatz`: ansatz defining how the parametrized circuits should be constructed.
 - :code:`use_exact_expectation_values`: boolean determining if computation of expectation values should  be done exactly, or estimated using sampling.
 - :code:`grouping`: optional string determining how grouping of terms in Hamiltonian is done.
 Either "greedy" or "individual".
 - :code:`shots_allocation`: optional string determining how the shots are allocated.
 Either "uniform" or "proportional".
 - :code:`n_shots`: number of shots used when estimating expectation values.
 Should be provided only if you specified :code:`use_exact_expectation_values=False`.

-The :code:`VQE` objects constructed in this way will use :class:`orquestra.opt.optimizers.ScipyOptimizer` with "L-BFGS-B" optimization method.
+The :class:`VQE <orquestra.vqa.algorithms.VQE>` objects constructed in this way will use :class:`ScipyOptimizer <orquestra.opt.optimizers.ScipyOptimizer>` with "L-BFGS-B" optimization method.

 In the example below, we construct a two-qubit VQE with Hardware Efficient Quantum Compiling Ansatz.